 If you think you might be struggling with self-delusion, here are some useful pieces of advice:

 - Journal and write down your true feelings.
 Journaling is a safe space which allows you to let out all of your suppressed thoughts and emotions.
 Don’t hold back anything: go wild.
 Sometimes it takes a bit of time to fully “unleash the Kraken,” but with patience, you will find this practice invaluable.
+Learn more about how to journal.

 - Honestly examine your fears.
 Ask yourself, “What am I running away from?”
 Take some time to introspect, preferably in solitude.
 Solitude is easy to create: simply set aside half an hour a day to spend with your thoughts.
 If you have a busy schedule, prioritize, and see what other tasks you can shorten.
 Read more about solitude.